You Earned a Ticket!

 All students with severe disabilities enrolled in special education to attend summer school.

 Parent groups, local education foundations, and philanthropists in California try valiantly to support their schools with fundraising of many types.
-But you can't bake-sale your way out of an operating gap of this magnitude.
+But you can't bake-sale your way out of an ongoing operating gap of this magnitude.

 Quiz